Siberian Husky Weight

 By 12 months of age the Husky puppy has pretty much reached adult height.
 From there on the muscle mass bulks up a bit, thanks to exercise and diet, to reach adult weight.
 If on your dog's first birthday they are over the adult weights then there is a chance your Husky is overweight and this should be attended to before the condition worsens.

 Under a year old the dog is growing quite fast, and like humans dogs are a little inconsistent in when growth spurts will happen, so it can be difficult to suggest an ideal weight range.
 However it is generally regarded that at 12 weeks of age (3 months) the husky will be about half of adult weight.
-So males will be around 23-30 pounds (10 – 14kg) and females 18 to 30 pounds (8 to 11kg).
+The average weight of male siberian huskies will be around 23-30 pounds (10 - 14kg) and average weight of female huskies will be 18 to 30 pounds (8 to 11kg).

 A rule of thumb to determine an overweight dog is to look top-down and compare their waist to their chest.
 If the waist is wider than the chest then there is a chance the dog is carrying a little more weight than it should.

-What can you do about an overweight dog?
-If you are feeding a lot of snacks and treats you might want to cut back a bit.
+What can you do about a fat husky?
+If you are feeding them a lot of snacks and treats you might want to cut back a bit.
 Feeding your husky puppy less human food and instead good quality dog food is the way to go.
 Food scraps from your own dinner might be higher in fats than what your dog requires.
 Dog food tends to be higher in protein to more accurately represent a traditional animal diet, promote muscle growth and not fat storage.

 You should also consider the amount of exercise you are giving your puppy.
 A slight increase in exercise, duration and/or intensity, might be enough to help the dog fall slowly to a more reasonable weight.
 Be gentle though - an overweight dog isn't going to be as strong, agile, or have the same stamina as a perfectly healthy dog.